MarinoLinic/MarinoLinic/README.md

 <hr>

-<sub>↓ The number of stars and forks I have is somewhat misleading because a repo I contributed to counts as _my_ repo according to the software.
-Everything else is accurate. ↓</sub>
+<sub>The number of stars and forks I have is somewhat misleading because a repo I contributed to counts as _my_ repo according to the software.
+The rest is fine.</sub>

 ![](https://raw.githubusercontent.com/MarinoLinic/MarinoLinic/main/generated/overview.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/MarinoLinic/MarinoLinic/main/generated/languages.svg#gh-dark-mode-only)